CDC alert: Avoid all romaine lettuce due to E. coli outbreak

-The Centers for Disease Control issued a food safety alert on Tuesday warning consumers to avoid all romaine lettuce due to another multi-state E. coli outbreak.
+The Centers for Disease Control issued a food safety alert on Tuesday warning consumers to avoid all romaine lettuce due to another multi-state E. coli outbreak in the U.S. and Canada.

-According to the CDC alert, there have already been 32 reported cases of E. coli across 11 states.
-While they've yet to pinpoint an exact cause, epidemiologic evidence indicated that romaine lettuce is likely the source of this outbreak.
+According to the CDC alert, there have already been 32 reported cases of E. coli linked to this outbreak across 11 states.
+While the department has yet to pinpoint an exact cause, epidemiologic evidence indicated that romaine lettuce is likely the source of this outbreak.

-Thirteen people so far have had to be hospitalized in the U.S., including one person who developed a type of kidney failure, the alert explained.
+Thirteen people so far have been hospitalized in the U.S., including one person who developed a type of kidney failure, the alert said.
+Those infected so far range in age from 7 to 84 years.
+No deaths have been reported.

 The Public Health Agency of Canada has also reported 18 people infected with the same E. coli strain.